55th London Film Festival 2011 – LFF Picks

 Cannes – Thursday

 Watched Hanke’s new film the White Ribbon at the Lumiere today and Christian Berger’s stunning black and white cinematography just looked amazing on that huge screen.
 I still need to let it sink in and probably give it another viewing once it’s released, it’s certainly a impressive film – but at two and a half hours it requires being in the right frame of mind to watch it.
-Not going to write up a review of it now but I’m giving it a (4 out of 5) mark.
+Not going to write up a review of it now but I’m giving it a full 5 marks.

 Also caught Alain Resnais new film Wild Grass which Screen and Time Out absolutely loved, admittedly it was amazingly acted and brilliant shot but I just didn’t see what the fuss was about, in fact I’d be inclined to give it a (1 out of 5).
 I was nodding off a bit thoughout (my fault more than the films to be be fair) so may have missed the underlying subtleties.
 Peter Bradshaw in the Guardian writes “It has a sense of humour to which you must be finely attuned” I suspect if that’s the case I was ever going to tune into it.